korbidp3k/azure-function-r/README.md

 # Running R scripts on Azure Function

-In this tutorial we will show how to deploy a R script on Azure Function that posts daily to Twitter the temperature forecast for the next 5 days.
+In this tutorial we will show how to deploy a R script on Azure Function.
+To illustrate that we take the example of a bot that posts daily to Twitter the temperature forecast for the next 5 days.
 See it in action [here](https://twitter.com/thdelteil)

 ![](./media/00_tweet.PNG)